The House of Tomorrow, first in the Paul Gregory series:

 The Gift of Rose:

-Paul is grateful for “the gift of Rose,” for his daughter is as trouble-free as his son is trouble-prone.
+Paul’s son, Nick, is a magnet for trouble.
+As Nick’s problems begin to unfold, Paul is grateful for “the gift of Rose,” for his daughter is as trouble-free as his son is trouble-prone.
 Activity begins in southeast Louisiana where Paul runs his fashionable saloon/restaurant and also where Rose begins her studies at the University of New Orleans.
 She is attracted to the son of one of Paul’s natural enemies, who offers her more than platonic friendship.
 Paul is alarmed when an old enemy turns up from his shadowy past.
 Fast moving events will keep readers engrossed as Rose’s life is in jeopardy and she must find the inner strength to save herself.
 Paul’s fears are almost realized while Rose struggles with the age-old dilemma of romantic love versus familial loyalty.

 A telecommuting writer who free-lances for her American travel magazine publisher, Ruby Paige feels her life is ideal.
 She lives at Villa Exotica, her beautiful home in her own version of paradise, the small Caribbean island of Isabella Regina.
 Reggie, as it’s known to its inhabitants, was named in 1493 by Christopher Columbus for his benefactress, Queen Isabella of Spain.